darius/regexercise/exercises.md

     $ python tests.py

 will check it.
-(If it works, you'll still get a failure message when `tests.py` goes on to test the *rest* of the problems.
 You can run just the literals tests via

     $ python tests.py literals